pyfiasco/pyfiasco.github.io/docs/Python/Basic/12장 Wrangle and Mangle Data.md

 ### Convert Binary Data with struct

 As you’ve seen, Python has many tools for manipulating text.
 Tools for binary data are much less prevalent.
 The standard library contains the struct module, which handles data similar to structs in C and C++.
-Using struct, you can convert binary data to and from Python data structures.
+Using `struct`, you can convert binary data to and from Python data structures.

 Let’s see how this works with data from a PNG file—a common image format that you’ll see along with GIF and JPEG files.
 We’ll write a small program that extracts the width and height of an image from some PNG data.